 “This will be a competition that will help us establish relationships with the top international talent at an earlier age,” said Jacques Marquis, Cliburn president and CEO, “but, just as importantly, this will be another means for the Cliburn to use its standing and expertise to encourage tomorrow’s great artists.
 We are providing a valuable forum for them to express themselves and an entrance to the next step of their journeys.
 The top international jurors, the media and webcast, the Fort Worth Symphony Orchestra, and the festival atmosphere — which will include performance experience and professional career advice — all make the Competition and Festival significantly useful for a student who has aspirations of being a professional musician.”

-Applications for the Junior Competition, as well as full requirements for candidates, will be available at Cliburn.org beginning April 1, 2014, and will be due January 9, 2015.
-Applicants must have been born between June 28, 1997, and June 20, 2002.
+Applications for the Junior Competition are now available HERE and will be due January 9, 2015.
+Applicants must have been born between June 28, 1997, and June 21, 2002.

 A screening jury will select 24 competitors through online applications and video submissions, which will be 15 to 20 minutes in length and include one étude, one movement of a Classical sonata, and one expressive Romantic work.
 (Works performed in screening videos can be repeated during Competition rounds, but no works can be repeated within Competition rounds.)
 Competitors will be announced to the public on March 20, 2015.